Skip to main content

 All eligible full-time higher education undergraduate students entering higher education can get a Tuition Fee Loan.
 The loan will cover any amount up to the full amount you’re charged for tuition fees.

-However, the total amount you can get through grants and the Maintenance Loan for will depend on your household income/ benefits (for example, your income, together with your parents' or partner's income).
+However, the total amount you can get through grants and the Maintenance Loan will depend on your household income/ benefits (for example, your income, together with your parents' or partner's income).

 There is more information on how income is assessed at the following link: